“The slightest hint of

 “Guess we’ll have to call her and find out…” I clicked the Blaupunkt off altogether.
 A creamy fourth-quarter moon had somewhat brightened the vast indigo sky, betraying stray wolves and coyotes chasing wild mice through twisted fencing, behind sagging, stripped-out gold mine shacks and Rorschach rock pilings.
 Dispatched just as abruptly was the roadway romanticism of Taupin and John.

 “That won’t be necessary,” Sydney said, reconsidering out of the blue.
 She tracked a shooting comet on its glidepath over Star Peak, which delivered her wistfully up to the wingtip lights of a westbound 747.
 This whole thing must have lifted Lester’s stock significantly, and probably even did wonders for some bozo named Bernard.
 “Just spare me the homophobia, will you please?
 Like Daddo says, everybody’s got a little prejudice down in us somewhere.
 That for most people, it lies dormant for a lifetime.
-But if it’s triggered somehow, latent hate and bigotry can seep out like real ugly bile.”
+But if it’s triggered, latent bigotry can seep out real ugly like.”

 “Well, would that we could render a quantitative analysis of that…”